Polymer/old-docs-site/app/1.0/docs/devguide/observers.md

 the time you handle it.

-## Computed properties
+## Simple observers {#simple-observers}

-Computed properties are virtual properties computed on the basis of one or more paths.
-The computing function for a computed property follows the same rules as a complex observer, except that it returns a value, which is used as the value of the computed property.
+Simple observers are declared in the `properties` object, and always observe a single property.
+You shouldn't assume any particular initialization order for properties: if your observer depends on multiple properties being initialized, use a complex observer instead.

-As with complex observers, the handling of `undefined` values **depends on the number of properties being observed**.
+Simple observers are fired the first time the property becomes defined (!= `undefined`), and on every change thereafter, *_even if the property becomes undefined._*

-Related task:
+Simple observers only fire when the property *itself* changes.
+They don't fire on subproperty changes, or array mutation.
+If you need these changes, use a complex observer with a [wildcard path](#wildcard-paths).

-*   Define a computed property
+The observer method receives the new and old values of the property as arguments.

-## Property change observers  {#change-callbacks}
+### Observe a property  {#change-callbacks}

-Custom element properties may be observed for changes by specifying `observer` property in the `properties` object for the property that gives the name of a function to call.
-When the property changes, the change handler will be called with the new and old values as arguments.
+Define a simple observer by adding an `observer` key to the property's declaration.
+The

 Example: { .caption }